gmmatt/torgeternity/Readme.md

 - Fixed issue where combat tracker height was not adjusting properly in popouts
 - Added DSR counter to combat tracker and to individual combatants
+- Updated the Basic Rules based on changes in version 2

 v.
 2.1.1
 - Fixed tab alignment issue in items